SebastianKristof/ai-agent-personal-assistant/src/scripts/README.md

 2. Verify that your workflow JSON files are valid
 3. Check that you have the correct API key set
 4. Ensure you have the necessary permissions to import and activate workflows
+5. Verify your n8n CLI version with `n8n --version`

 ## export_workflows.sh